flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 ### Higher Ordered Functions

+TBD: IS THIS SECTION WORTHWHILE?
+Yes, HoF are a core part of FP.
+On the other hand, strategy pattern (interface) achieves a similar thing.
+Use HoF where it makes sense 🤷‍♂️.

 In the object-oriented world, we frequently encounter methods that
 * Accept objects (not just primitive values) as parameters